Anjou Rouge Côte de la Houssaye

 - Variety: Cabernet Sauvignon

-- Terroir: Located at the eastern part Saint Lambert du Lattay, on a hillside overlooking the wild Hyrôme valley (a small tributary of the Layon), surrounded by hedges, woods and a small, steep road (the “Côte”) running down to the river.
-Shallow, stony, Briovarian sandstone schist soils (known locally as “Metagrauwacke”), with sand and silt.
-Southeastern exposure, hot and dry microclimate.
+- Terroir: East of Saint Lambert du Lattay, on a hillside overlooking the Hyrôme (a small tributary of the Layon), southeast-facing, surrounded by hedges, woods and a steep road (the “Côte”) running down to the river.
+Shallow, stony, sand and silt soil with Briovarian sandstone schist (known locally as “Metagrauwacke”).

 Additional Info